 - Our research sequence teaches many useful skills through hands-on projects.
 Students will be able to apply the findings of research on human behavior to promote healthy living and to facilitate appropriate change in institutions and in society.

-The Psychology Program at Daemen provides students with exposure to a wide variety of content areas including:
+- Our program provides students with exposure to a wide variety of content areas including forensic psychology, neuropsychology, developmental psychology, health psychology, social psychology, cognitive psychology.

 American Psychology Association- Careers